OpenEvalProject/evals/manuscripts/elife-28619/v3/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/28619/elife-28619-fig9-v3.jpg)

-**Figure 9.:** dsc reveal a novel Saf-driven self-associating mechanism for bacterial aggregation and biofilm formation.In the initial stage, Saf pili can mediate cell-cell interaction via versatile SafDAA dimerizations.
+**Figure 9.:** In the initial stage, Saf pili can mediate cell-cell interaction via versatile SafDAA dimerizations.
 As the inter-cellular oligomerization proceeds further, Saf pili might intertwine against each other, enabling a higher order Saf pili oligomerization (n > 3) to generate necessary attractive forces for bacterial aggregation and ultimate biofilm formation.

 Recent studies showed that the inter-cellular polymerization/depolymerization of H. infuenzae self-associating Hap adhesin is an important mechanism to allow individual bacterium to traffic in/out of biofilm to survive in the host and to spread to other sites for colonization (Meng et al., 2011).
 Similar to Hap-Hap interaction, the weak interacting nature of SafDAA-SafDAA could be utilized by bacterium to adapt different environments.
 Furthermore, the lack of decisive disruption by structure-based mutations also implies that Saf pilus, which contains hundred of SafA subunits, could adopt multiple Saf-Saf inter-cellular engagements, which includ (but not restricted to) the oligomerization unveiled by the SafDAA-dsc structures.
 Supportively, similar self-associating activity/oligomerization have been reported in E. coli ECP pili, E. coli Ag43 adhesin and S.parasanguis Fap1 adhesin (Garnett et al., 2012a; Garnett et al., 2012b; Heras et al., 2014).

-## Conclusion
+### Conclusion

 SafD, which is highly conserved in Salmonella (Figure 1—figure supplement 1), displayed vaccination potential in mice model.
 In this study, we have determined the crystal structure of SafD-dsc.
 The recombinant production and structural information might lay the important foundation for future structure-based vaccination design (Kulp and Schief, 2013).
 In addition, our biochemical and structural characterizations of SafDAA-dsc might help to define important functions of Saf pili.
 Firstly, cell adherence assay with SafDAA-dsc and derivatives demonstrated that Saf pili are poly-adhesive and could contribute to host recognition via a zip-in mechanism.
 Secondly and more importantly, biophysical characterizations together with the bead/cell aggregation and biofilm formation assays uncover a novel biofilm formation function of Saf pili.
 As supported by the SafDAA-dsc structure and subsequent mutation characterization, SafDAA-SafDAA dimerizations are critical in self-associating activity and biofilm development.
 This, together with previous observations in Hap-Hap, Ag43-Ag43, ECP-ECP and Fap1-Fap1 etc, reiterates the idea that the self-associating inter-celluar oligomerization might represent a simple, but powerful strategy for bacterial aggregation and biofilm formation.

 ## Materials and methods

-## Molecular cloning
+### Molecular cloning

 The DNA fragments encoding SafDA-dsc and SafDAA-dsc were synthesised and inserted into pET-15b vector (Novagen) using restriction sites NdeI and XhoI.
 The cDNA of SafD-dsc was obtained by PCR using pET-15b-SafDA-dsc as template.
 The molecular cloning steps such as DNA gel extraction/purification, restriction digestion and ligation were performed with standard protocols.

 To obtain SafABCD gene cluster, we extracted the genomic DNA from Salmonella enterica serovar Typhimurium 14028 strain (a kind gift from Prof. Yu-feng Yao, Shanghai Jiao Tong University).
 The plasmid that enables expression, surfacing and assembly of Saf pili was obtained using a seamless cloning strategy.
 Briefly, a pair of primers were designed to amplify the complete SafABCD gene cluster (encoding the mature SafA without signal peptide, and the intact SafB, SafC and SafD).
 The resulted PCR product contained 20 base pairs of homology sequence with pASK-IBA4 vector (IBA) in its 5’- and 3’-end.
 The vector was then digested with BsaI (New England Biolabs).
 The PCR product was ligated into a BsaI-digested pASK-IBA4 vector according to the manufacturer’s protocol described in the Quick-Fusion cloning kit (Selleck, Houston, Texas).
 The mutants of pASK-IBA4-Saf were engineered using QuickChange mutagenesis kit (Agilent technologies).

-## Protein expression, purification and crystallization
+### Protein expression, purification and crystallization

 The pET-15b-SafD-dsc and pET-15b-SafDAA-dsc plasmids were transformed into E.coli BL-21 (DE3) strain, respectively.
 Cells were grown at 37°C in LB culture medium, supplemented with 100 μg/ml ampicillin.
 When OD600 reached ~0.6, bacteria were induced with 1 mM IPTG followed by further incubation overnight at 22°C. The culture was harvested by centrifugation (4000 rpm, 20 min).
 The cells were resuspended in 20 mM Tris pH 8.0 and 100 mM NaCl buffer and lysed using a high-pressure homogenizer.
 The cell lysate was centrifuged at 20,000 rpm for 1 hr.
 The clear lysate was collected and filtered through a 0.22-μm filter (Millipore).
 The clear lysate containing SafD-dsc was loaded onto a HisTrap column (GE healthcare).
 The eluate was pooled and incubated with thrombin protease (Invotrogen).
 To remove the cleaved His tag, the protein sample was reloaded onto the HisTrap column.
 The flow-through was collected and dialyzed against a buffer of 20 mM Tris pH 8.0 and 20 mM NaCl overight at 4°C before it was further purified by anion-exchange chromatography using a Q column (GE healthcare).
 Finally, to polish the final purity, a gel filtration step using S100 sepharose column (GE healthcare) was performed.
 As for SafDAA-dsc, a similar purification protocol including the applicaitons of Ni-chelating affinity chromatography (His-Trap), anion exchange chromatography (Q), hydrophobic interaction chromatography (Phenyl) and gel filtration (S100) was used.
 The final purities of SafD-dsc and SafDAA-dsc were analyzed using SDS-PAGE.

 For crystallization, SafD-dsc and SafDAA-dsc were concentrated to 50 mg/ml and 45 mg/ml, respectively.
 JBScreen classic 1–10 kits (Jena Bioscience) together with hanging-drop vapor-diffusion method were used for initial crystallisation screen at 20°C. The hit condition of SafD-dsc crystals contains a reservoir solution of 25% PEG 8000, 20 mM LiCl, pH 5.0.
 The crystallisation condition of SafDAA-dsc is 10% PEG 4000, 10% 2-Propanol, 100 mM Sodium Citrate, pH 5.6.

-## Data collection, phasing and structure refinement
+### Data collection, phasing and structure refinement

 Crystals were flash cooled to 100 K in liquid nitrigen using 20% PEG 400 as cryoprotectant.
 X-ray diffraction data were collected on beamline BL17U of Shanghai Synchrotron Radiation Facility (Shanghai, China).
 Crystals of SafD-dsc diffracted to 2.2 Å and were in space group P212121 with cell dimensions of a = 32.5 Å, b = 49.7 Å and c = 148.8 Å. The SafDAA-dsc crystals diffracted to 2.8 Å and were in space group C2.
 The unit cell parameters were a = 133.3 Å, b = 66.1 Å, c = 187.7 Å and β = 96.2°.
 The diffraction data were processed, integrated and scaled using MOSFLM/SCALA (Collaborative Computational Project, Number 4, 1994) (RRID:SCR_007255).
 The statistics of the data collection are shown in Table 1.